ChenweWu/personal-website/content/publication/example7/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Cognitive Neuroscience Society 2020*
+publication: In preparation for *CSCW 2023*
-publication_short: In *CNS 2020*
+publication_short: In preparation for *CSCW 2023*

 tags: []